GiannettaGerardo/2Auth/README.md

 ### Key concepts

+1. All the connections must be under TLS v1.3 by default;
-1. Authentication with **Email** and **Password**.
+2. Authentication with **Email** and **Password**.
 Password **hashing** and **salting**;
-2. Registration sends a secure unique token via **e-mail** to complete validate the email and the user.
+3. Registration sends a secure unique token via **e-mail** to complete validate the email and the user.
 This behavior can be fully customized;
-3. API Gateway stores the Session in a HttpOnly cookie.
+4. API Gateway stores the Session in a HttpOnly cookie.
 The cookie is like that:
    - **__Host-** name prefix;
    - **Session ID** as value, 36 characters;
    - **Path=/**;
    - **HTTPOnly**;
    - **SameSite=Strict**;
    - **Secure** if SSL is enabled.
-4. HttpOnly cookie protection with CSRF token (Double-Submit Cookie Pattern) with an additional BREACH attack protection (by Spring Security **XorCsrfTokenRequestAttributeHandler**).
+5. HttpOnly cookie protection with CSRF token (Double-Submit Cookie Pattern) with an additional BREACH attack protection (by Spring Security **XorCsrfTokenRequestAttributeHandler**).
 The token is generated and handled by the API Gateway;
-5. The *optional* filter **ChangeSessionId**, in the API Gateway, changes the Session ID at every http request;
+6. The *optional* filter **ChangeSessionId**, in the API Gateway, changes the Session ID at every http request;
-6. The *optional* filter **LogoutIfUnauthorized**, in the API Gateway, logs out the user and clears the user session if the proxied request returns a 401 UNAUTHORIZED response;
+7. The *optional* filter **LogoutIfUnauthorized**, in the API Gateway, logs out the user and clears the user session if the proxied request returns a 401 UNAUTHORIZED response;
-7. **Logout** + **Complete-Logout** as separate endpoints.
+8. **Logout** + **Complete-Logout** as separate endpoints.
 Complete-Logout invalidates each session of a user;
-8. Backend is stateless and handles Authentication and Authorization with **signed JWT** (Json Web Token).
+9. Backend is stateless and handles Authentication and Authorization with **signed JWT** (Json Web Token).
 JWT are generated and signed by the Backend, then is stored in the Session by API Gateway;
 The **JwtTokenRelay** filter must be used, in the API Gateway, for requests proxied to the Backend to exchange the session cookie with the associated JWT and send it as Bearer Token to the Backend;
-9. The signed JWT has a customizable duration;
+10. The signed JWT has a customizable duration;
-10. The signing key for the JWT has a customizable rotation.
+11. The signing key for the JWT has a customizable rotation.

 ## Getting Started